 By Nikki Miller-Ka, Nik Snacks

 There’s nothing like a Friday night fish fry with a big ol’ table full of whole fried fish, crab legs, scallops, oysters, pinto beans, cole slaw, macaroni and cheese, collard greens… need I go on?
-And a baskets of piping hot hushpuppies.
+And a basket of piping hot hush puppies.

 The National Onion Association takes pride in educating consumers about the multiple benefits of onions and promoting onions for their member growers.
 They are a resource for everyone who has ever encountered an onion.
 If you want to learn some cool, fun, unique facts about onions and where to find them, visit the website.
 While you get educated about onions, I’m going to educate you about these hushpuppies…

 Calabash-style seafood is lightly breaded and fried and typically served buffet style.
 The seafood is always accompanied by hushpuppies.
 Typically, cornmeal is used instead of flour to give the seafood a light coating.
 The seafood is then fried in hot oil until it becomes golden brown.
 And crispy.
 And delicious.

 Calabash, North Carolina is where this style of seafood originated.
 Calabash has been known for its distinctive style of fried seafood since the 1940s, which has come to be known as “Calabash Style.”

 Calabash-style buffets are common in many eastern Carolina coastal towns.
 As a kid, we’d vacation down in Myrtle Beach, South Carolina and we’d see restaurant after restaurant named “Calabash #10” or “Calabash #8” indicating the number of restaurants in succession in the area.
 These restaurants are literally a dime a dozen and #1 Is just as good as #38 (usually).
 For more information and where Calabash got it’s name, clickHERE.